 American Symbols are a great Social Studies topic for cross-curricular integration!
-Especially now, with the adjustments we have made in our virtual and hybrid classrooms.
-Using instructional videos will lighten your load, and it will allow your students to practice important listening and comprehension skills.
+As we consider technology integration within our classrooms, we should think about videos.
+Not only are videos a way to present information without increasing our workload.
+But also, they will allow your students to practice important listening and comprehension skills.
 There are loads of videos out there!
 However, I have done some narrowing and am going to talk about 5 of the best instructional videos for teaching American Symbols!

 1- GeoBeats Science (via YouTube)

+Firstly, you can head to GeoBeats Science.
 GeoBeats Science has an informative (and FREE) YouTube channel.
 This quick, 2-minute video shows pictures and videos of America’s Greatest Landmarks!
-Some of the landmarks included are: The National Mall, Mount Rushmore, Statue of Liberty, Independence Hall and more!
-The information is clear and concise, and students will leave the video with a better idea of the important landmarks around the United States.
+Some of the landmarks included are The National Mall, Mount Rushmore, Statue of Liberty, Independence Hall, and more!
+Lastly, the information is clear and concise, and students will leave the video with a better idea of the important landmarks around the United States.

-If you want to include a video like this one in your American Symbols Unit, you can have your students choose an American Landmark that they think should be included in the video.
-They can research and create their own video, defending why the landmark should be considered!
+Subsequently, you can include a video like this one in your American Symbols Unit.
+Students could choose an American Landmark that they think should be included in the video.
+Then, they will research and create their own video, defending why the landmark should be considered!

 2- BrainPop Jr. US Symbols Video

-One of the best parts about BrainPOP videos, is the additional features.
+Certainly, one of the best parts about BrainPOP videos is the additional features.
 Have your students complete the quiz, create a graphic organizer, play a game, draw or write about the topic at the end!
 I highly recommend adding BrainPOP to your usual lesson planning!

 3- Symbols of the United States (via Red Cat Reading on YouTube)